hne43/IS-447-Final-Project/StatusReport.md

 Consistency: The consistency of the dataset was good.
 Checking between the different datasets/sections of the overall dataset, Illinois rows were consistent, as well as each row key.
 This told me that I could trust the different datasets to be integrated smoothly with each other.

-Fit for use: Overall, I would say the dataset was fit for use.
-I think more exploration of accuracy and consistency could be good.
+Fit for use: Overall, the dataset was fit for use.
+More exploration of accuracy and consistency could be good.
 For example, I could explore separate datasets to test these metrics, but I would say that it was good overall.

 **Data Cleaning**